brampijper/brams-blog/content/blog/technology/react/index.md

 topics: ["react", "2022"]
 ---

-React.
+### React
 A framework for building fast and clean user interfaces.
 The first composable framework known by most developers.
 Based on Javascript and backed by Facebook.
 But what is composable exactly? and why did I decide to learn it now?

 ### Composability